MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshooting-mobile-newux.md

 - Name=`"SettingDefinition"` Permission="Read" Value="Organization"

 > [!TIP]
 > If you don't know the name of the custom security role, expand **Users + permissions**, select **Users** and look for the user that is reported seeing the error message.
-Note the of the user's security roles.
+Take note of the user's security role and review the table privileges for that security role.

 ## Error on start due to missing files in the solution

 ### Symptoms

 Some required source records are missing.
 These records should be created when installing the solution.
 In rare cases, these records don't get created successfully or corrupted.
-In some cases, the records were deleted by users.
+In some cases, a user deleted the records.

 ### Resolution